The National Tariff is a shared responsibility between NHS England and NHS Improvement.

 This page brings together all relevant publications relating to our work on the NHS payment system.

-- National Tariff for 2017/18 and 2018/19: The National Tariff contains the prices and payment rules for commissioners and providers to use for the period April 2017 to March 2019.
+- National Tariff for 2019/20: The National Tariff contains the prices and payment rules for commissioners and providers to use for the period April 2019 to March 2020.

 - Accountable Care Organisation Contract and supporting documents: For use by local commissioners to inform the early stages of procurement processes.
 The Contract can be used for accountable care models generally, including MCP and integrated primary and acute care system (PACS) models